louiselessel/Kinect-skeleton_via_OSC-for-Mac/README.md

 Drag the index.html file into a browser window (e.g Google Chrome)

+Remember to close connection again when you are done: CTRL + C

 ---------------------------

 #### INSTRUCTIONS TO RUN Using Kinectron

 Make sure a Windows computer on the same local network is running [Kinectron](https://kinectron.github.io.).

+Open the file sketch.js on a windows or Mac computer.
-Change to the correct IP adress in sketch.js on this line: kinectron = new Kinectron("xx.xx.xx.xx")
+Change the current IP address in sketch.js on this line: kinectron = new Kinectron("xx.xx.xx.xx") to the IP of the computer running Kinectron.

 In Terminal:
 - cd to path of folder you downloaded from github